snorre/sdsb/README.md

 ## TODO
 * Dry-run env variable
+* Ability to append large logfiles when notifying.
 * Avoid mount --bind to configure source?
-Synlinks dont work with Docker..
+Symlinks dont work with Docker..
 * Documentation
 * Avoid taking a new snapshot if no files are transferred
 * Reduce number of snapshots kept for a long time